sj-piano/eth-contract-hello-world/README.md

 Store it in the `input-data` directory in a new file called `ethereum-mainnet-private-key.txt`.

-See the balance of the address (currently it should be a non-zero value):
+See the balance of the address:
 `node scripts/get-balance.js --network=mainnet --log-level debug --address-file input-data/ethereum-mainnet-address.txt`

-Deploy the contract to the Sepolia testnet:
+Deploy the contract to the Ethereum mainnet:
 `node scripts/hello-world-deploy.js --network=mainnet --log-level debug`

 This will output an address.
 Copy this address into the `.env` file as `ETHEREUM_MAINNET_DEPLOYED_CONTRACT_ADDRESS`.